 - Never park where the catalytic converter could come into contact with dry grass or inflammable materials under the vehicle. - Do not apply additional underseal or anti-corrosion coatings to the exhaust pipes, catalytic converter or the heat shields on the exhaust system.
-These materials could catch fire when the vehicle is being driven.
+These materials could catch fire when the vehicle is driven.

-Never fully drain the fuel tank because the irregularity of the fuel supply may cause ignition problems.
+Never fully drain the fuel tank, in this case, the irregularity of the fuel supply may cause ignition problems.
 This allows unburnt fuel to enter the exhaust system, which could cause overheating and damage the catalytic converter.

 Even when the emission control system is working perfectly, there may be a smell of sulphur from the exhaust under some conditions.
 This depends on the sulphur content of the fuel used.
-Quite often the problem can be solved by changing to another fuel brand.
+Quite often the problem can be remedied by changing to another brand of fuel.

-Diesel engine particulate filter\
+Diesel engine particulate filter